f5devcentral/f5-agility-labs-automation/docs/class03/module1/module06.rst

 #.
 Click ``Send`` to send the declaration to the BIG-IP.

 #.
-Verify that you received a ``HTTP 200 OK`` response.
+Confirm the results of the POST, and make sure you receive a result of 200.

 #.
 Locate the ``BIG-IP: Get list of first tenant's deployed declarations`` request.
 In the request note that you will only retrieve the applications deployed for ``http_tenant`` tenant.

    .. image:: /_static/as3/Postman_GetTenantDeclaration-Highlighted.JPG

 #.
 Click ``Send`` to retrieve the deployed applications on the BIG-IP.

-If you look at the response, you will see the declaration of the both applications.
+#.
+In the response, you will see the declaration of the both applications.

 #.
 If you login to the BIG-IP, you will see the applications deployed in the ``http_tenant`` partition.